 What Is the Total Payout of the Loteria de Navidad?

 The total prize fund for the Loteria de Navidad and total number of winners in a single day makes it by far the biggest lottery in the world.
-Over €2.2 billion (approx. $3 billion) in prize money is won by tens of thousands of players each year with lots of feel good stories that make this lottery a truly memorable event.
+Over €2.2 billion (approx. $3 billion) in prize money is won by tens of thousands of Spaniards each year with lots of feel good stories that make this lottery a truly memorable event.

 What Are the Odds of Winning a Loteria de Navidad Prize?